aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-tables/add-table-in-existing-pdf-document/_index.md

 ---
-title: Table In PDF using C#
+title: Create or Add Table In PDF using C#
 linktitle: Create or Add Table
 type: docs
 weight: 10
 url: /net/add-table-in-existing-pdf-document/
-description: Aspose.PDF for .NET makes it possible to carry out various manipulations with the tables contained in your pdf document.
-You may add and extract a table in the existing PDF document, render table on a new page and etc.
+description: Aspose.PDF for .NET is a library used to create, read, and edit PDF Tables.
+Using this library, you can paginate a table on the PDF page using C# and VB.NET
 lastmod: "2021-06-05"
 aliases:
     - /net/add-and-extract-a-table/